rgjha/data_science_basics/README.md

 14 March 2023: Try using neural networks for stock prices and for CIFAR image set. <br />
 16 March 2023: Read about BERT and Transformers.
 Should get more NLP reading before going there <br />
 18 March 2023: Revise statistics, probability.
 Check spaCy and revise tensorflow. <br />
+22 March 2023: In the last 4 days, submitted a notebook to Kaggle on NLP.
+Fixed bug in flight code.
+Played around with arXiv data.
+Read about LeNet 5-layer, LSTM.
+Did EDA on a Media consumption data (Deloitte).
+23 March 2023: